It looks like you're using IE11...

 We are not accepting Vacant to Vibrant applications for vacant properties in Belfast city centre.
 This is because all funding for this portion of the scheme has now been allocated.

-To date in April 2025, we have approved 48 applicants for a Vacant to Vibrant grant in Belfast city centre.
-This has provided up to 139 direct employment opportunities and reanimated 23 historical buildings or buildings of interest.
-There were successful applications by:
+We approved 48 applicants for a Vacant to Vibrant grant in Belfast city centre.
+This has created 139 direct employment opportunities, with a further 34 indirect employment opportunities across the supply chain, and reanimated 23 historical buildings or buildings of interest.

 These applicants restored vacant properties and transformed the spaces into new premises for their businesses, bringing diversity and vibrancy to Belfast city centre.

-Following the success of our scheme in Belfast city centre, we have secured £500,000 of capital funding from the Department for Communities and the UK Shared Prosperity Fund to extend our scheme to areas outside the city centre.
+Following the success of our scheme in Belfast city centre, we secured £500,000 of capital funding from the Department for Communities and the UK Shared Prosperity Fund to extend our scheme to to properties and businesses located in Belfast outside the city centre boundary, prioritising properties with significant frontage in urban centres and along arterial routes.